(Updated Oct. 30, 2017)

 Mr. Yount, of Tennessee, started taking Risperdal when he was just five years old.
 He, too, developed gynecomastia.

-If you or a loved one has suffered side effects after taking Risperdal, please contact us.
-Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.
+If you or a loved one has suffered unforeseen side effects after taking a medication, please contact us.
+Don’t wait; these cases are time-sensitive, and you may be owed money.